OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### The Android Debug Bridge

 The <code>adb</code> command line tool, which ships with the Android SDK, bridges the gap between your local development environment and a connected Android device.
 Commonly you'll debug apps on the emulator or on a device connected via USB.
-Use the adb devices command to list the currently connected devices.
+Use the <code>adb devices</code> command to list the currently connected devices.

 ```bash
 $ adb devices